jevansiv/INDOT-Autonomous-Mower-Project/README.md

 - **ROS2 Bag:** Record all relevant topics, excluding unnecessary topics.
 - **CSV Logging:** Logs GPS, terrain, road entries, and collisions in CSV format for post-analysis.

+The command for CSV logging inside of the ROWMow Sim simulation for developed vehicle platforms is the keyboard command "R" when playing as the active player of that vehicle.
+Ensure you set the desired vehicle as active and that the "R" command writes a csv log to a desired directory.

 ## Results
 Here, you can detail the experimental results of your autonomous mower: